uboslinux/ubos-docs/sphinx/users/installation/raspberrypi2.rst

    * :doc:`/users/writing-image/macosx`
    * :doc:`/users/writing-image/linux`

 #.
+On first boot, it is recommended you have a monitor and keyboard connected to your
+   Raspberry Pi 2.
+If this is impractical, create a :doc:`UBOS staff <../shepherd-staff>` so you can securely log in over the network without the need for monitor or keyboard.

+#.
 Remove the micro-SD card and insert it into your Raspberry Pi 2.
-On first boot, it is recommended
-   you have a monitor and keyboard connected to your Raspberry Pi 2.
+If you created a UBOS staff,
+   insert the staff into the USB port.
 Then, plug in the Raspberry Pi 2's USB power.

 #.
 When the boot process is finished, log in as user ``root`` from the attached keyboard
    and monitor.
 By default, there is no password on the console.
+If you used a UBOS staff, you can log in over the network instead as described :doc:`here <../shepherd-staff>`.

 #.
 Now: wait.
 UBOS needs to generate a few cryptographic keys before it is ready to use
    and initialize a few other things on the first boot.
 That might take 5 or 10 minutes.